 When the muscles and tendons of the forearm overload and overstress, micro-tears and inflammation can occur.
 These are often near the point at which the forearm muscles attach to the outside elbow (the lateral epicondyle).
 The patient will experience pain outside of the forearm along with pain when bending the arm.
 Also, lifting, and gripping small objects, and twisting the arm.
-There may also be restricted movement in the arm, and it is not easy to extend fully.
+Additionally, restricted movement in the arm might occur and won’t fully extend.

 How do we treat it?

 We find in the TLC clinic that the soft tissue in the forearm is incredibly tight and sensitive to touch.
-The area around the elbow can feel very hard where it should be soft and pliable.
+The area around the elbow can feel very hard where it should be smooth and pliable.
 It is often painful too!
 The idea is to loosen the soft tissue, increase circulation and promote muscle/tendon repair.
 We tend not to go straight into the site of pain.
-This is not easy to work on straight away.
+It is not easy to work on straight away.
 It can be painful and uncomfortable to the patient, leading to more tension and thus is counterproductive.
 So, we start by loosening the rest of the forearm.
 Gently, we work around the elbow until it gives a little bit and becomes less painful to treat.
-This can take time.
-Usually, 2 or 3 treatments really benefit the soft tissue work.
-However, it does work, and we get very successful outcomes!
+It can take time.
+Usually, 2 or 3 treatments benefit the soft tissue work.
+However, it will work, and we will get very successful outcomes!

 Tennis Elbow and Kinesiology Taping – A Good Solution

 Whilst there are no helpful stretches we can give you for this type of injury.
 However, we can help you with k-taping or kinesiology taping.
 We can even show you how to do it yourself at home.
-This will provide the area some support whilst still allowing movement to be able to carry out everyday tasks.
+It will provide the area with some support whilst still allowing movement to carry out everyday tasks.